-If you are one of the following eligible provider types, your practice location will determine whether or not you are eligible to enroll and participate with Wellmark.
+If you are one of the following approved provider type for contracting, your practice location will determine whether or not you are eligible to apply and participate with Wellmark.

 Note: Wellmark is not accepting applications from home infusion therapy (HIT) providers for participation in the provider networks.
 HIT providers may complete an application for consideration as non-participating.

-Depending on your provider type and practice location, you may be eligible to participate in some or all of Wellmark’s provider networks.
+Depending on your provider type and practice location, you may be approved to participate in some or all of Wellmark's provider networks.

 If you participate with Wellmark, you will: